 The YCP program takes place over the course of one calendar year and requires a total on-site time commitment of approximately 14 days, including:

-- Three three-day (two night) residential retreats in March, June, and October focused on personal and professional leadership development;
+- Three three-day (two night) residential retreats: March 6-8, May 29 – 31, and October 23 -25, focused on personal and professional leadership development;

 - A minimum of four (out of up to six) one-day workshops throughout the year focused on key management skills,

 - Program graduation at the A. D. Latornell Conservation Symposium.

 Three three-day (Wednesday, Thursday, Friday) residential retreats are the core of YCP Leadership Program.
 Participants are immersed in a collaborative professional learning environment focused on a theme with individual, small group, and whole-group activities and projects.

 Retreat 1: March (Winter) Leader as Learner